-On March 18, 2013, the Company announced an adjustment to (1) the exercise price payable upon exercise of the warrants, and (2) the number of shares of company common stock issuable upon exercise of the warrants and payment of the exercise price therefore.
-These adjustments are required under the terms of the warrant agreement as a result of the special dividend of Silver Bay common stock.
+On April 2, 2013, the exercise price of the warrants was lowered to \$10.25 per warrant share and the number of shares of the Company's common stock issuable for each warrant share exercised was increased to 1.0727 shares.
+These adjustments were required under the terms of the warrant agreement as a result of the special dividend of Silver Bay common stock.
 Calculation of the adjustments was determined based on, among other things, the closing price of the Company's common stock on the business day immediately preceding the ex-dividend date for the stock dividend and the fair market value of the stock dividend to be received for each share of the Company's common stock on the ex-dividend date.
-As a result, on April 2, 2013, the exercise price of the warrants was lowered to \$10.25 per warrant share and the number of shares of the Company's common stock issuable for each warrant share exercised was increased to 1.0727 shares.